shaon2016/ProPicker/README.md

 ##### Function that offers this library

+## For Camera

 1. cameraOnly() -> To open the CameraX only
-2. galleryOnly() -> To open the gallery view only
 3. crop() -> Only works with camera
+3. compressImage -> compresing image work for both gallery and camera

+## Gallery related function
+4. galleryOnly() -> To open the gallery view only
+5. singleSelection -> Pick single file
+6. multiSelection -> Pick multi file and get the result as ArrayList
+7. maxResultSize -> Max Width and Height of final image
+8. compressImage -> compresing image work for both gallery and camera
+9. compressVideo -> (Under Development)
+10. onlyImage -> Select image from gallery
+11. onlyVideo -> Select video from gallery

+## Receiver the result

-4. ProImagePicker.getImagesAsFile(this, intent) -> Returns all the images as File (Should not use in Android 10 or above)
+12. ProPicker.getPickerDataAsByteArray(this, intent) -> Returns all the data as ByteArray
-5. ProImagePicker.getImagesAsByteArray(this, intent) -> Returns all the images as ByteArray (You should always use it.
-Using this function you can load image in imageview using Glide and you can upload images or videos to server using Retrofit library.
-6. ProImagePicker.getCapturedImageFile(intent)
-7. ProImagePicker.getCapturedImageUri(intent)
-8. ProImagePicker.getImages(intent: Intent) -> Get all the images
+13. ProPicker.getSelectedPickerDatas(intent: Intent) -> Get all the data
+14. ProPicker.getPickerData(intent: Intent) -> Get single data